-The child consistently describes him/herself in very negative ways - as stupid, naughty, hopeless, ugly.
+The child consistently describes him/herself in very negative ways - as stupid,

-- Over-reaction to mistakes.
+naugn ty, hopeless, ugly.
+Over-reaction to mistakes.

-- Delayed physical, mental, or emotional development.
+Delayed physical, mental, or emotional development.

-- □ Sudden speech or sensory disorders.

-- □ Inappropriate emotional responses, fantasies.
+Sudden speech or sensory disorders.
+Inappropriate emotional responses, fantasies.

-- □ Neurotic behaviour: rocking, banging head, regression, tics and twitches.
+Neurotic behaviour: rocking, banging head, regression, tics and twitches.

-- □ Self-harming, drug, or solvent abuse.
+Self-harming, drug, or solvent abuse.

-- □ Fear of parents being contacted.
+Fear of parents being contacted.

-- Running away.
+Running away.

-- □ Compulsive stealing.
+Compulsive stealing.

-- Appetite disorders anorexia nervosa, bulimia; or
+, pp o mo diocidio di monorale

-- □ Soiling, smearing faeces, enuresis.
+Soiling, smearing faeces, enuresis.

-N.B.: Some situations where children stop communicating suddenly (known as "traumatic mutism") can indicate maltreatment.
+Some situations where children stop communicating suddenly (known as "traumatic n") can indicate maltreatment.

-Parental response
+Parent tal response

-Research and experience indicate that the following responses from parents may suggest a cause for concern across all four categories:

-Delay in seeking treatment that is obviously needed.

-□ Unawareness or denial of any injury, pain, or loss of function (for example, a fractured limb).

-□ Incompatible explanations offered, several different explanations or the child is said to have acted in a way that is inappropriate to her/his age and development.

-□ Reluctance to give information or failure to mention other known relevant injuries.

-- □ Frequent presentation of minor injuries. - □ A persistently negative attitude towards the child. - Unrealistic expectations or constant complaints about the child. - □ Alcohol misuse or other drug/substance misuse. - Parents request removal of the child from home; or - □ Violence between adults in the household. - □ Evidence of coercion and control.
+arch and experience indicate that the following responses from parents may suggest a for concern across all four categories: Delay in seeking treatment that is obviously needed.
+Unawareness or denial of any injury, pain, or loss of function (for example, a fractured limb). ☐ Incompatible explanations offered, several different explanations or the child is said to have acted in a way that is inappropriate to her/his age and development. ☐ Reluctance to give information or failure to mention other known relevant injuries. ☐ Frequent presentation of minor injuries. ☐ A persistently negative attitude towards the child.
+Unrealistic expectations or constant complaints about the child. ☐ Alcohol misuse or other drug/substance misuse. □ Parents request removal of the child from home; or □ Violence between adults in the household.

+☐ Evidence of coercion and control.
-Disabled Children-When working with children with disabilities, practitioners need to be aware that additional possible indicators of abuse and/or neglect may also include:

-□ A bruise in a site that may not be of concern on an ambulant child such as the shin, maybe of concern on a non-mobile child.

-- □ Not getting enough help with feeding leading to malnourishment.

-- Poor toileting arrangements.

-- □ Lack of stimulation.

-□ Unjustified and/or excessive use of restraint.

-□ Rough handling, extreme behaviour modification such as deprivation of medication, food, or clothing, disabling wheelchair batteries.

-Unwillingness to try to learn a child's means of communication.

-□ Ill-fitting equipment, for example, callipers, sleep boards, inappropriate splinting.

-□ Misappropriation of a child's finances; or

-□ Inappropriate invasive procedures.

-Specific safeguarding issues

-Behaviours linked to safeguarding issues

-All staff have an awareness of safeguarding issues that can put children at risk of harm.
+Disabled Children-When working with children with disabilities, practitioners need to be aware that additional possible indicators of abuse and/or neglect may also include: A bruise in a site that may not be of concern on an ambulant child such as the shin, maybe of concern on a non-mobile child. □ Not getting enough help with feeding leading to malnourishment.
+Poor toileting arrangements. □ Lack of stimulation. ☐ Unjustified and/or excessive use of restraint.
+Rough handling, extreme behaviour modification such as deprivation of medication, food, or clothing, disabling wheelchair batteries. ☐ Unwillingness to try to learn a child's means of communication. ☐ Ill-fitting equipment, for example, callipers, sleep boards, inappropriate splinting. ☐ Misappropriation of a child's finances; or Inappropriate invasive procedures.
+Appendix 2 Specific safeguarding issues Behaviours linked to safeguarding issues All staff have an awareness of safeguarding issues that can put children at risk of harm.
 Presenting behaviours linked to issues such as drug taking and or alcohol misuse, deliberately missing education, serious violence (including the link to county lines), radicalisation and consensual and non-consensual sharing of nude and semi-nude images and/or videos can be signs that children are at risk.

-Bullying, including Cyberbullying

-Bullying may be defined as deliberately hurtful behaviour, usually repeated over a period, where it is difficult for those bullied to protect themselves.
-It can take many forms, but the main types are:

-- D Physical (e.g., hitting, kicking, theft) - □ Verbal (e.g., racist, or homophobic remarks, threats, name-calling) - Emotional (e.g., isolating an individual from the activities and social acceptance of their peer group) - □ Cyberbullying (including sexting)
+Bullying, including Cyberbullying Bullying may be defined as deliberately hurtful behaviour, usually repeated over a period, where it is difficult for those bullied to protect themselves.
+It can take many forms, but the main types are: ☐ Physical (e.g., hitting, kicking, theft) □ Verbal (e.g., racist, or homophobic remarks, threats, name-calling)

-Guidance on bullying can be Preventing & tackling bullying Cyberbullying advice to anti-bullying and behaviour policies to guide, inform and support children, staff and parents/carers.
+Guidance on bullying can be Preventing & tackling bullying Cyberbullying advice acceptance of their peer group)Cyberbullying (including sexting)